zenodeapp/donor-drop-backend/README.md

 # Donor Drop Backend

 This was initially written by chimmykk and bengtlofgren.
-All credits go to them!
-I merely slim-sized it and added additional logic.
-It is licensed under the MIT-license (see [LICENSE](./LICENSE)).
+It has been optimized, bug-fixed, and enhanced with additional logic to meet the requirements of the donor drop campaign and the official frontend.
+This project is licensed under the MIT-license (see [LICENSE](./LICENSE)).

 # Overview